Ouranosinc/scen_workflow_afr/README.md

 ### 1.0.0

 This is the initial stable release.
+At the moment, there is one 'sample' climate indicator.

 ### 1.0.1

-The following function was added:
+The following functionality was added:
 - calculation of statistics for climate scenarios to include user-defined quantiles.

 ### 1.0.2

-...
+The following functionality was added:
+- generation of time series and maps for climate indicators.